Benchmarking and Adapting On-Device LLMs for Clinical Decision Support: Methods

 We benchmarked three distinct categories of models to represent the current landscape of LLMs:

-\textbf{Proprietary Frontier Models (GPT-5 and o4-mini).} We selected the latest snapshots of OpenAI’s premier reasoning models, \texttt{gpt-5-2025-08-07} and \texttt{o4-mini-2025-04-16}.
-These models represent the current state-of-the-art in closed-source reasoning, utilizing hidden chain-of-thought (CoT) processing to plan responses before output generation.
-Inference was conducted via the OpenAI Responses API.
-To evaluate the impact of inference-time compute, we modulated the \texttt{reasoning\_effort} parameter (\texttt{low}, \texttt{medium}, \texttt{high}).
+\textbf{Proprietary Frontier Models (GPT-5.1, GPT-5-mini, and Gemini 3.1 Pro).} We selected OpenAI’s \texttt{gpt-5.1-2025-11-13} and \texttt{gpt-5-mini} reasoning models, alongside Google’s \texttt{gemini-3.1-pro}.
+These models represent the current state-of-the-art in closed-source reasoning.
+Inference for OpenAI models was conducted via the OpenAI Responses API, while Gemini 3.1 Pro was accessed through the Google AI API.
+To evaluate the impact of inference-time compute on OpenAI models, we modulated the \texttt{reasoning\_effort} parameter (\texttt{low}, \texttt{medium}, \texttt{high}).
 For all tasks, we utilized the default \texttt{medium} effort setting.

 \textbf{Open-Source State-of-the-Art Model (DeepSeek-R1).} To represent the pinnacle of open-source capability, we evaluated the 671-billion parameter \texttt{DeepSeek-R1-0528}.
 This model utilizes large-scale reinforcement learning to optimize reasoning paths and is currently the strongest non-proprietary baseline available.
 Inference was performed via the OpenRouter API.
 We utilized a context window of 8{,}192 tokens to strictly enforce the capture of the model's native reinforcement-learning-aligned reasoning traces.